Mauritius – General Information

 – European

 It is eaten with chicken, beef or fish.
-Served for this is a large portion of rice.
+A large portion of rice is served with it.

-The soft drinks Coca Cola or Pepsi are bottled in Mauritius and they are available at every turn.
-The Mauritians prefer still water, but there is also sparkling water.
+The soft drinks Coca Cola or Pepsi are bottled in Mauritius and they are available on every corner.
+Mauritians prefer still water, but there is also sparkling water.

-Beer is brewed in Mauritius as it is everywhere in the world.
-There are the Mauritian species such as the Phoenix beer and the slightly stronger Blue Marlin.
+Beer is brewed in Mauritius, as everywhere else in the world.
+There are the Mauritian types such as the Phoenix beer and the slightly stronger Blue Marlin.

-Wine is very expensive in Mauritius because it is not grown in the country and must be imported.
-One drinks here lighter wines from South Africa or France.
+Wine is very expensive in Mauritius because it is not grown in the country and has to be imported.
+People drink lighter wines from South Africa or France here.

-The main drink of the inhabitants is the rum made in Mauritius.
-There are the simple (goodwill), but also the nobler (Green Island).
-Rum is drunk neat, with coke (preferred by the locals) or as various cocktail preparations.
+The main drink of the inhabitants is the rum produced in Mauritius.
+There is the simple (goodwill), but also the nobler (Green Island).
+Rum is drunk neat, with cola (preferred by the locals) or as various cocktail preparations.

-Alcoholic beverages imported from other countries are extremely expensive because of very high import duties.
+Alcoholic beverages imported from other countries are extremely expensive because of the very high import duties.